-- Each student will complete a total of 36 academic points, consisting of 16 points in graduate courses and 20 academic points for the research thesis. - Students in this lane must study at least seven courses \, of which at least four are from the Chemical Engineering faculty, including three mandatory courses: "Mathematical Methods in Chemical Eng."
-(058177), must be studied during the first year of studying, and two core courses from the core courses list (see below).
-The remaining academic points can be accumulated by taking courses offered by other faculties, with the approval of the research advisor. - Students are required to complete an experimental or theoretical research thesis.
-The goal of the research work is to allow the student to learn and gain experience in research, in the framework of one of the department's research groups. - Every student must meet the foreign language requirement as defined by the Graduate School.
+- Each student will complete a total of 38 academic points: - 16 points in at least seven courses of which at least four are from the Chemical Engineering faculty, including mandatory courses: "Mathematical Methods in Chemical Eng."
+(058177), must be studied during the first year of studying. - One core course from the approved chemical engineering related core courses list (see below).
+The remaining academic points can be accumulated by taking courses offered by other faculties, with the approval of the research advisor. - 2 points for advanced English course. - 20 academic points for the research thesis.
+Students are required to complete an experimental or theoretical research thesis.
+The goal of the research work is to allow the student to learn and gain experience in research, in the framework of one of the department's research groups. - •

-\ Does not include the course "Chemical Engineering Seminar" (058176)
+Does not include the course "Chemical Engineering Seminar" (058176)